pomerium/pomerium/docs/enterprise/concepts.md

 Identity and access is organized and controlled with Identity and Access Management (**IAM**) teams via your Identity Provider (**IdP**).
 These users and groups are read by Pomerium from your IdP, and used to determine top-level Namespace organization.

-Consider this scenario: your organization has a security team managing high-level, course grain authorization controls.
-For example, they want to ensure that everyone with access to internal resources:
+Consider this scenario: you want to enable your security team to manage high level corporate policy while enabling application owners to set finer grained user access to their specific applications.
+Pomerium can help you do that!

+Your security team can enact top level security policies to ensure, everyone:

    - has a `yourcompany.com` email account,
    - isn't coming from a known bad actor IP address,